cloudmesh/classes/docs/source/lesson/doc/report.rst

    consistent progress.
 #.
 Is in your report directory a README.rst file in it as shown in the
    example project that we introduced you to?

 If you observe something missing let us know.

+In case you are allowed to use word The following applies in addition

+#.
+Are you manageing your refernces in jabref and endnote (we need
+   both)
+#.
+Are you using the right template we have a special 2 column template
+   for the class that is a modified version from the 2 column ACM template
+#.
+Are you using build in numbered section management?
+MSWord has
+   Sections that must be used
+#.
+Are you using real bulleted lists in Word and not just a "*" or a
+    "-"?
+#.
+Have you carelessly pasted and copied into the document without
+   using proper formats.
+E.g. in MSWord this is a problem.
+You need to fix the format and use the build in format.
+Not that if you paste wrong you effect the format styles.
+#.
+Have you created not only a docx document but also the PDF.
+#.
+Make sure you use .docx and not .doc

 README.rst
 ----------